25 Online Editing Jobs for Freelancers

 If you’ve ever looked for editing jobs, you know the words proofreading and editing are sometimes used interchangeably, even though they aren’t synonymous.

-Therefore, I’ve talked to customer service reps, sent emails, and filled out contact forms to ensure these jobs are for editors, not proofreaders.
+Therefore, I’ve talked to customer service reps, sent emails, and filled out contact forms to ensure these jobs are suitable for editors.

 I want to give you options that accurately reflect what you’re looking for to save you time.